RandomNoun7/RandomNoun7.github.io/_posts/2015-07-29-getting-ie-history.markdown

 The summary is we give the script the location of the executable, the list of computers, and where we want the files to go.
 Execute the script and you get a nice tidy collection of csv text files with all of the browser history you need.

-This script is short and to the point, and uses a nice, lightweight, standalone executable to get the job done.
+I have no idea how NirSoft is getting this information, but the script is short and to the point, and uses a nice, lightweight, standalone executable to get the job done.
+It also gets all of the history on the machine, not just IE history.
 Oh yeah, and it's free.